 The list of comparable sedans’ is already huge, but that’s not even half of it.
 There are also many four-door cars from non-Japanese automakers that we haven’t even mentioned, but none are as cool or as iconic as the Chaser.

 Models and Specifications

-Like we previously mentioned, the Chaser was in production for almost 25 years.
-This long run stretched across six generations.
+As we previously mentioned, the Chaser was in production for almost 25 years.
+This long-run stretched across six generations.
 In this section, we will be going over each one of them in greater detail.

 Unveiled in July 1977, Toyoda debuted the Chaser as a direct competitor to the Nissan Skyline.
 It was almost identical to the Mark II, apart from the wider grill and lack of parking lights.

 Under the hood, Toyota offered a choice of three engines, all of which were under 2.0L.
 This was done intentionally so the customers would have a smaller annual road tax.
 In addition, the car was made to meet the strict physical dimension requirements for the very same reason.
 A four-speed manual and three-speed automatic were their only transmission choices then.